Herrenchiemsee: Construction

-In 1867, the young king Ludwig II had traveled to France but had to return to Bavaria when he heard of the death of his uncle Otto, without the opportunity to visit the Palace of Versailles.
+In 1867, the young king Ludwig II had traveled to France but had to return to Bavaria when he heard of the death of his uncle Otto, without an opportunity to visit the Palace of Versailles.
 He nevertheless was concerned with the residence of King Louis XIV and had plans for a similar retreat drafted by his court architect Georg von Dollmann (1830–1895).
 A possible building site was chosen in the Graswang valley near Ettal, the later site of Linderhof Palace.

 After several revisions, Dollmann's designs for a former pavilion resembling Grand Trianon or the Château de Marly had grown to a large palace, including a copy of the Versailles Hall of Mirrors.
 Construction was halted by the outbreak of the Franco-Prussian War in 1870.
 In the following years, Ludwig concentrated on construction of Linderhof.
-He resumed his former plans after finally visiting Versailles in summer 1874, being received with honors by the French government on his birthday on August 25.
+He resumed his former plans after finally visiting Versailles in summer 1874, being received with honors by the French government on his birthday on 25 August.
 Herrenchiemsee became the designated site for the large New Palace around a central corps de logis, designed by Dollmann, Christian Jank, and Franz von Seitz.

-Construction started on 21 May 1878.
-Ludwig himself regularly supervised the building progress while he stayed at the Old Place nearby.
-Meant as a homage to the adored King Louis XIV and his divine right, Herrenchiemsee arose as a private, yet vast residence, which resembled Versailles but never was designed to host a thousand-headed royal household.
-Ludwig only had the opportunity to stay at the Palace for a few days in September 1885, with a handful of rooms richly decorated and the unfinished parts covered by colorful canvasses.
+Construction began on 21 May 1878.
+Ludwig himself regularly supervised the building progress, while he stayed at the Old Place nearby.
+Meant as a homage to the adored King Louis XIV and his divine right, Herrenchiemsee arose as a private, yet vast residence, which resembled Versailles but was never designed to host a thousand-head royal household.
+Ludwig only had an opportunity to stay at the Palace for a few days in September 1885, with a handful of rooms richly decorated and the unfinished parts covered by colorful canvasses.

-After the king's death in the following year, all construction work discontinued.
+After the king's death in the following year, all construction work was discontinued.
 During the period between 1863 and 1886, 16,579,674 Marks were spent.
-Using a 0.2304 troy ounce (7.171 g) 1890 '20 Mark' gold coin as a benchmark, this equates to 190,998 oz of gold, which at October 2013 prices was worth approximately £154,000,000 (US$250,100,000), more than the totalled construction cost of Linderhof and Neuschwanstein Castle together.
+Using a 0.2304 troy ounce (7.171 g) 1890 '20 Mark' gold coin as a benchmark, this equates to 190,998 oz of gold, which at October 2013 prices was worth approximately £154,000,000 (US$250,100,000), more than the total construction cost of Linderhof and Neuschwanstein Castle together.
 The expenses brought the royal finances to the verge of bankruptcy, though they had a strong stimulus on the local economy.

 Only a few weeks after Ludwig's death the building was opened for the public.
 In 1907 the unfinished North Wing was demolished, whilst the corresponding South Wing was never built.
 After the November Revolution, Crown Prince Rupprecht ceded Herrenchiemsee to the State of Bavaria in 1923.